gianlucam76/k8s-cleaner/README.md

 In essence, you'll need to provide your Cleaner YAML file, along with YAML files representing matching and non-matching resources, and execute the simple ```make ut``` command.
 This will validate whether your configuration correctly identifies and manages the desired resources.

+## Code of Conduct

+This project adheres to the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)

+By participating, you are expected to honor this code.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->